AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 ## Instructions for Grader
 GENERAL RUNNING INSTRUCTIONS
+- Run the game by running the GraphicalUserInterfaceApp's main method (not the Main class's main method)
 - Get into the main game by either loading the saved game or by starting a new game (input a number of players to be in game)